shichangtai/Information-Retrieval/README.md

 # Information-Retrieval
-Index, search and rank
+*Index, Search and Rank*
+Project is implemented with Lucene: [https://lucene.apache.org/core/6_6_0/index.html]

 Data: A series of documents with title, text, topic number and relevance

-Task: Building a search engine with Lucene
+Task: Building a search engine

 Evaluation: averaged 11-step precision recall curves